Considering an advanced degree in education? Use these pointers and suggestions to help decide if this is the right path for you.

 Social studies: Though mastering a core subject such as English or math is essential, also try to take undergraduate classes in human affairs.
 Politics, sociology, anthropology and cultural studies all add to an applicant's value.

 Test early: Make sure you know which certification tests, such as the Praxis, are required by your state and/or university and take them as soon as you can.
 ETS.org lists the testing requirements for each state.

-[Learn more about preparing for graduate school admissions tests.]
+[Learn more about preparing for grad school admissions tests.]

 Keep the following statistics in mind when you are considering a graduate degree in education: